HsKA-OSGIS-archive/GOSolutions/README.md

 - [Ataullah Eliacy](https://github.com/Ataeliacy)
 ## Acknowledgement
 ## Attributions
+TODO More attributions?
 - pygeoapi is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
 This project provides an example of its implementation with modified parameters and no changes to the source code.
 The exact installation used can be seen in the /pygeoapi folder of this repository.
-- OpenLayers is licensed under a [BSD 2-Clause "Simplified" License](https://github.com/openlayers/openlayers/blob/main/LICENSE.md)
+- OpenLayers is licensed under a [BSD 2-Clause "Simplified" License](https://github.com/openlayers/openlayers/blob/main/LICENSE.md).
 ## License
 BSD 2-Clause License